 - At one point in Excel Saga, Excel and Hyatt find a recently murdered girl.
 Hyatt (who is prone to sudden death) pulls out a bottle of medication she keeps in case of emergency and pours it down the girl's throat.
 The girl rockets to her feet, screaming "ENERGY!" at the top of her lungs, and proceeds to run across an ocean before recovering normality.

-- Klaus of Hyakujitsu No Bara invokes this trope when he goes on the raid.
+- Klaus of Maiden Rose invokes this trope when he goes on the raid.
 Less effective than expected, probably because it wasn't the first time he used drugs.

 - Chouji from Naruto has his family's extra-strong soldier pills.
 The green and yellow ones require increasing recovery time, and the red one is only to be used if you're quite sure the fight is worth dying for.

-- Also, Emporio Ivanakov, whose Devil Fruit power allows him to generate hormones and inject them into people, can pull this off with "Vigor Hormones" which cause instant Heroic Resolve, though it should be noted that it's still very dangerous to go beyond one's physical limits while under the influence.
-She's used this twice on Luffy so far.
+- In One Piece, Emporio Ivanakov, whose Devil Fruit power allows him/her to generate hormones and inject them into people, can pull this off with "Vigor Hormones" which cause instant Heroic Resolve, though it should be noted that it's still very dangerous to go beyond one's physical limits while under the influence.
+He/she has used this twice on Luffy so far.

 - In the Trigun manga, Wolfwood uses something in between this and Super Serum in his fight against Livo/Razlo and Chapel.